Mixture of Inverse Gaussians for Hemodynamic Transport (MIGHT) in Multiple-Input Multiple-Output Vascular Networks: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel model for advective-diffusive \ac{MC} in complex \acp{VN}, derived from first principles and based on the concept of the \ac{FPT}.
-The MIGHT model expresses network-wide transport dynamics as a weighted sum of \ac{IG} distributions.
-Its accuracy was validated against finite-element simulations in COMSOL and the convolution-based model in~\cite{Jakumeit2024}, for \acp{VN} of varying complexity.
-Leveraging the model's analytical tractability, we further proposed methods for the structural reduction of \acp{VN} and the estimation of simplified \acp{VN} that replicate molecular signals from unknown topologies.
-In summary, the MIGHT model combines physical accuracy with analytical tractability and constitutes a practical tool for analyzing, simplifying, and inferring \acp{VN} in \ac{MC}.
+In this paper, we proposed a novel model for advective-diffusive \ac{MC} in complex \ac{MIMO}-\acp{VN}, i.e., \acp{VN} comprising multiple flow inlets and outlets, as well as multiple \acp{Tx} and \acp{Rx}.
+The model, termed \ac{MIGHT}, is derived from first principles and based on the concept of \ac{FPT}.
+It expresses network-wide molecule transport dynamics in terms of weighted sums of \ac{IG} distributions, parameterized by the physical properties of the \ac{VN} and signaling molecules, and avoids the convolutions present in many existing models.
+As such, \ac{MIGHT} provides a tractable and physically interpretable mathematical framework for \ac{MC} in complex \acp{VN}.
+The model accuracy was validated via \ac{3-D} finite-element simulations in COMSOL and by comparison to the convolution-based model in~\cite{Jakumeit2025}, both for \ac{SISO}- and \ac{MIMO}-\acp{VN} of varying structural complexity.
+Leveraging the model's analytical tractability, we further proposed methods for the structural reduction of \ac{SISO}-\acp{VN}, the quantification of vessel importance in \ac{MIMO}-\acp{VN}, and the estimation of simplified \ac{SISO}-\acp{VN} that replicate molecular signals from unknown \ac{SISO} topologies.
+In summary, the \ac{MIGHT} model combines physical accuracy with analytical tractability and constitutes a practical tool for analyzing, simplifying, and inferring \acp{VN} in \ac{MC}.

-Future work may extend the model to include sorption at vessel walls and closed-loop \acp{VN}, enabling the study of intersymbol interference and \ac{MC} in patient-derived \acp{VN}.
+Future work will follow two main avenues.
+First, the current model can be extended to incorporate additional physical phenomena relevant to molecule transport in \acp{VN}.
+This includes time-varying flow at the inlets, reversible sorption at the vessel walls, gravitational effects, and chemical degradation or absorption of signaling molecules.
+Furthermore, extending the model to closed-loop \acp{VN} would allow the analysis of complete circulatory systems, including \ac{ISI} and inter-loop-interference effects.
+On the communications side, the development of optimal pulse shapes, equalization methods, and detection strategies tailored to complex \ac{MIMO}-\acp{VN} are promising directions.
+Additionally, channel noise models may be incorporated into the existing framework.
+Moreover, further validation should be pursued using \acp{VN} extracted from clinical imaging data, combined with experimental molecule distribution measurements from \textit{in-vitro} systems (e.g., microfluidic chips) and \textit{in-vivo} models (e.g., rodent vasculature or the chorioallantoic membrane (CAM)~\cite{Vakilipoor2025}).

+Second, \ac{MIGHT} opens the door to a range of \ac{MC} applications.
+One promising direction is the experimental validation of the proposed estimation scheme for simplified \acp{VN}.
+This could allow complex anatomical structures to be represented by reduced surrogate networks that preserve key signal characteristics, thereby enabling more tractable experimental setups that mimic specific regions of human vasculature.
+Additionally, the \ac{MIGHT} model may serve as a foundation for molecule source localization algorithms in \acp{VN}, which are envisioned for diagnostic applications where the point of emission of the signaling molecules must be inferred from sensor data.

 []